Best Indoor Outdoor Thermometers 2026: Tested and Reviewed

 The most exciting feature of the WS-2902C is its integration with smart home software like Google Assistant or Amazon Alexa.
 Once connected to your smart home system, you can ask your Amazon Echo or Google Home device for an up-to-date report on the indoor or outdoor conditions at your house.

 The WS-2902C also has IFTTT compatibility.
-This means you can set up automatic triggers for other devices in your home based on live conditions.
-Control external devices such as sprinklers, blinds, lights, and switches.
+This means you can set up automatic integration with the other devices in your home to remotely access these and maintain the living conditions.
+With the WS-2902C, you can control external devices such as sprinklers, blinds, lights, and switches.

 WiFi Connected for Remote Monitoring and Reporting